compbolt/comp2850-minimal-solution/wk09/tasks.md

 # Evaluation Tasks — Week 9

+use this to clear ports: pkill -f java

 ## Task 1: Find and delete
 **Scenario**: you have just cooked for your family